 - If the event does not fire, the Test Status remains grey.

 If something doesn’t look right, click Back to return to the Build screen and edit your tags.

 If you’re having trouble validating your events, check out our Troubleshooting Tips.

-Step 4: Publish Your Event(s)
+Step 4: Publish the event(s)

-On your website, pretend that you are an end-user and try to trigger the event that you created in Visual Tagger, and watch the Debugger to confirm that the event has fired when you take that action.
-All events created using Visual Tagger automatically get a context property that says
+On your website, pretend that you are an end-user and try to trigger the event that you created in Visual Tagger.
+Watch the Debugger in the other window to confirm that the event fired when you took that action.

 If your events are not working as expected, try the following steps to troubleshoot the issue.